-Discussion: That produces a maximum of four 1 area buildings in a 12" sector, which is really all it could hold.
-I am surprised that no one else had noticed this before.
-If (under the existing rules) you rolled a 5 or 6 for the number of buildings in an urban area you came up with six buildings (3 + 1/2d6).
-Even if they were all area one buildings, they still could not all fit in the 12" terrain section.
+Discussion: I am surprised that no one else had noticed this before.
+If (under the existing rules) you rolled a 5 or 6 for the number of buildings in an urban area you came up with six buildings (3 + 1/2d6), they still could not all fit in the 12" terrain section, even if they were 1 area sized buildings.